 My son recently had a really cool project at school.
 He’s been taking Spanish now for 10 years and is in Honors Spanish III this year.
 His teacher gave them a fun assignment.
 They had to pick a recipe, translate it to Spanish without the help of a translation app or program such as Google Translate and make a video making the recipe and giving instructions in Spanish.
 He found the recipe on his own and made it by himself.
 The only suggestion I gave him was to measure out the ingredients.

-This cake is from Taste of Home magazine so I’m sharing it for Taste of Home Tuesday.
-There is no frosting recipe with it so my son just used store bought for this project.
+This cake is from Taste of Home magazine.
+There was no frosting recipe with it so my son just used store bought for this project.
 He took the cake into his class and it was perfectly fine.
 This yellow cake is moist and delicious and would work well with just about any frosting you’d choose to use.
 It would also be great for a potluck party or as a birthday cake.

-I do prefer homemade frostings but if you’re looking for a frosting recipe look to my friend, Cooking with Carlee, whom I refer to as the “frosting queen” for the perfect match up.
-Her shiny fudge frosting, sweetened condensed milk buttercream, or white chocolate buttercream would all be delicious on this cake.
+I do prefer homemade frostings, like my easy buttercream frosting but if you’re looking for a frosting recipe look to my friend, Cooking with Carlee, whom I refer to as the “frosting queen” for the perfect match up.
+Her shiny fudge frostingor sweetened condensed milk buttercream would be delicious on this cake.